 This post may contain affiliate links.
 See our Privacy Policy.

-This creamy spaghetti is one of those comforting, weeknight meals you’ll want to keep on repeat.
+This creamy spaghetti is a comforting, weeknight meal you’ll want to put on repeat.
 Crisp bacon, tender mushrooms, and green onions come together in a rich Parmesan cheese sauce that clings perfectly to the pasta.
 The best part?
 It all comes together in one skillet while your spaghetti cooks on the side.

 With a little planning—like frying the bacon ahead of time—this dish can be on the table in just 30 minutes.
 It’s flexible, too: swap in other proteins or vegetables to make it your own.
 A simple yet satisfying meal with ingredients you probably already have in your kitchen.